Skip to main content

 Privacy Policy — Peerakeet, Inc.

 This Policy applies to Peerakeet in its role as a technology platform and administrative service provider.
-It does not replace any Notice of Privacy Practices, 42 CFR Part 2 patient notice, telehealth informed consent, release of information, or other care-related authorization that may be provided to you by a healthcare provider, certified peer support specialist, treatment program, or organization using Peerakeet.
+It does not replace any Notice of Privacy Practices, 42 CFR Part 2 patient notice, FERPA notice, student consent, telehealth informed consent, release of information, or other care-related, education-related, or program-specific authorization that may be provided to you by a healthcare provider, certified peer support specialist, recovery program, educational institution, treatment program, or organization using Peerakeet.

-If you receive services through an organization, solo practice, certified peer support specialist, or other customer using Peerakeet, that customer may provide separate legal and privacy documents that govern the care relationship and any provider-specific uses or disclosures of your information.
-Those customer- or provider-issued documents may control over this Policy on care-relationship issues to the extent applicable.
+If you receive services through an organization, solo practice, school, recovery program, certified peer support specialist, provider, or other customer using Peerakeet, that customer may provide separate legal and privacy documents that govern the underlying service relationship and any customer-specific uses or disclosures of your information.
+Those customer-issued documents may control over this Policy on care, education, recovery-program, or provider-specific issues to the extent applicable.

 By using the Service, you acknowledge this Policy.
 If you do not agree with this Policy, do not use the Service.

-Peerakeet provides software, workflow, scheduling, messaging, documentation, reporting, and video-integration infrastructure for peer-support programs, solo peer practices, and other customers.
+Peerakeet provides software, workflow, scheduling, messaging, documentation, reporting, and video-integration infrastructure for recovery programs, peer-support programs, education programs, provider organizations, solo practices, and other customers.

 Peerakeet does not supervise, direct, or control the services delivered by any organization, provider, certified peer support specialist, or other user of the Service.
 Peerakeet does not evaluate the quality, appropriateness, or legality of services, interactions, or decisions made by users or customers and does not assume responsibility for the conduct of any individual or organization using the platform.